Reviewing Uses of Regulatory Compliance Monitoring: Research Method

 For the results of Search A and Search B, we identify characteristics in relation to the lifecycle model of conformance checking projects of Carmona et al.~\cite{carmona2018conformance}, which divides the application of conformance checking into three phases: 1.) \emph{preparation}, where a prescriptive model is formalized, process event data is captured in an event log, and the two related; 2.) \emph{action}, where a compliance monitoring technique, such as conformance checking, is applied; and 3.) \emph{reflection}, where results are interpreted and insights derived.
 These steps are closely related to the generalized approach of compliance monitoring described by Ly et al.~\cite{lyComplianceMonitoringBusiness2015} (where compliance rules are formally specified or modelled, applied to process event data generated by process executions, and results are reported), although more structured with an explicit iteration; therefore we adopt the conformance checking lifecycle model as our theoretical lens.
 Figure~\ref{fig:cc_cycle} displays the adapted lifecycle of compliance monitoring.
 The results, in the form of a concept matrix following Webster and Watson~\cite{websterAnalyzingPrepareFuture2002}, can be found in Table~\ref{tab:coding}.

-For the \emph{preparation} phase, we capture the process \emph{domain}, the \emph{goal} with which compliance monitoring is applied (to \emph{improve} compliance monitoring techniques, to improve the business \emph{process compliance}, or to \emph{demonstrate} compliance monitoring techniques), as well as whether the prescriptive model is \emph{created} manually or automatically, and whether it is explicitly \emph{validated} through e.g., process experts or stakeholders.
+For the \emph{preparation} phase, we capture the process \emph{domain}, the \emph{goal} with which a compliance monitoring technique is applied (to \emph{improve} compliance monitoring techniques, to improve the business \emph{process compliance}, or to \emph{demonstrate} compliance monitoring techniques), as well as whether the prescriptive model is \emph{created} manually or automatically, and whether it is explicitly \emph{validated} through e.g., process experts or stakeholders.
 We also capture whether the process execution data in the form of event logs has synthetic or real-world \emph{origins}, and whether it is publicly \emph{available} or not.

-For the \emph{action} phase, we identify whether \emph{expert knowledge} is necessary for applying compliance monitoring techniques, whether imperative, declarative, or hybrid \emph{techniques}\footnote{This we determine primarily based on the type of prescriptive model -- i.e., declarative, imperative, or hybrid -- since the exact technique for compliance monitoring was not made transparent in all studies we investigated.
+For the \emph{action} phase, we identify whether \emph{expert knowledge} is necessary for applying compliance monitoring techniques, whether imperative, declarative, or hybrid \emph{techniques}\footnote{This we determine primarily based on the type of prescriptive model --- i.e., declarative, imperative, or hybrid --- since the exact technique for regulatory compliance monitoring was not made transparent in all studies we investigated.
 Nonetheless, the way in which compliance constraints are formalized appears to be a good indicator of the type of technique applied to them.} are used (see~\cite{carmona2018conformance,de2015alignment}), which \emph{process perspectives} are assessed (control flow, temporal, data, or resource, see~\cite{russellWorkflowPatternsDefinitive2015}), and whether the compliance monitoring techniques are \emph{applied} manually, in a tool-supported manner, automatically, or in real-time (i.e., \emph{online}).
+In contrast to~\cite{lyComplianceMonitoringBusiness2015}, we also explicitly include the control flow process perspective.
+However, we do so on a higher level of abstraction than the control flow requirements formulated by~\cite{rinderle-maPredictiveComplianceMonitoring2023}, which differentiate control flow constraints between existence, absence, and ordering constraints.
+Subsuming these under the control flow perspective, as in~\cite{dunzerConformanceCheckingStateoftheart2019}, has been done to describe the application of regulatory compliance monitoring techniques more broadly.